mfelleisen/Santorini/Code/README.md

 - [X] referee and actions: did not ensure that the player moved one of its own workers
 - [X] referee: the error reporting was correct, my expected answer was wrong; see above

+- [X] strategy: failed to check whether the opponent could win

 ## Racket Issues

 - in class contracts, field sub-contracts can't refer to other fields